Blacktrecks/Blacktrecks/README.md

 - 👋 Hi, I’m @Blacktrecks
-- 👀 I’m interested in ...programming
+- 👀 I’m interested in ...programming, computer sience and engineering.
-- 🌱 I’m currently learning ...Html/Css/JavaScript
+- 🌱 I’m currently learning C++/React & Linux.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... develop new ways to research.
 - 📫 How to reach me ...www.blacktrecks.tk

 <!---